katunopolis/vibe-faveo/project-structure.md

       - Constraint violations
       - Data type mismatches

+18. Laravel Facade Root Error
+    - Issue: "A facade root has not been set" error when accessing the application
+    - Solutions:
+      - Visit `/public/diagnose-facade.php` to run diagnostics and apply fixes
+      - Use `/public/fix-bootstrap.php` to patch index.php and fix permissions
+      - Ensure bootstrap-app.php is included at the beginning of index.php
+      - Try accessing the application through `/public/alt-index.php`
+      - Check that storage and bootstrap/cache directories have proper permissions
+      - Clear Laravel configuration cache if needed

 ### Build Process Improvements
 1. Created a bootstrap script for runtime initialization
 2. Used direct file operations instead of artisan commands for cache clearing